its0xRay/Javascript-basics/README.md

 * map: Transformation, returns a new array. (ex- square all the numbers inside the array)
 * filter: Selection, returns a new array with a subset of elements. (ex- filter elements >50)
 * reduce: Accumulation, returns a single value. (ex- sum the array)

+* find: Retrieves the first item from an array that meets a condition
+* findIndex: Retrieves the index of the first item from an array that meets a condition
+* some: Checks if any item(s) in an array meet a certain condition
+* sort: Orders the elements in an array (in-place) based on a comparison strategy.
+If compare function is not added it will sort as per dictionary order and 100 will come up before 40